Appraised Value Vs. Market Value: Knowing The Difference

 As for your home’s assessed value?
 It’s determined by the government and impacts how much that you can expect to pay in annual property taxes.

 Confused?
-It happens sometimes in the world of real estate: Noting this, if you have any questions here, you’re encouraged to reach out to experts in the field – and remember that you can always get a second opinion (even on a home appraisal).
-In general, though, you shouldn’t be paying over for a home if you should find that its market value differs significantly from its appraised value.
+It happens sometimes in the world of real estate, but know that if you have any questions here, you’re encouraged to reach out to experts in the field – and remember that you can always get a second opinion (even on a home appraisal).
+In general, though, you shouldn’t be paying more for a home if you find that its market value differs significantly from its appraised value.